Date enacted or revised:

 Use of sound amplification systems or devices (artificial, electronic, instrumental, or otherwise) of any type is strictly prohibited on University property except where authorized by appropriate administrative authorities for University-sponsored events only.

 The Chief of University Police is the exclusive provider of security for events and activities occurring on University property and is the sole authority for determining need and quantity of officers required for an event.
-Contact University Police at (337)-475-5711 for general information regarding rates and terms for event security.
+The Chief of University Police will consider the following content-and viewpoint-neutral guidelines when evaluating security for all events:

-Individuals or groups not affiliated with the University who, whether as active participants or as spectators, participate in an unauthorized activity, create a disturbance, cause destruction of University or the personal property of others, or bring discredit to the University, shall be subject to removal, arrest, prosecution, and restitution and may face University disciplinary proceedings, if applicable.
+Individuals or groups not affiliated with the University who, whether as active participants or as spectators, participate in an unauthorized activity, create a substantial and material disruption, cause destruction of University or the personal property of others, shall be subject to removal, arrest, prosecution, and restitution and may face University disciplinary proceedings, if applicable.

 Application for Use of Public Forum

-Contact the Vice President of Student Affairs in the Office of Student Affairs to obtain a copy of this application
+Contact the Dean of Student Services in the Office of Student Services to obtain a copy of this application

 Campus Box 92535